John Hampson (novelist): Work

 On Plomer's advice Hampson sent three manuscripts to Leonard and Virginia Woolf's Hogarth Press.
 Though seeing the longer O Providence as "much the better book", they selected Saturday Night at the Greyhound as most suitable first publication.
-The third manuscript was Go Seek a Stranger, the first novel Hampson had written, which remained unpublished due to its explicit homosexual subject-matter, although Virginia Woolf later remarked, in a letter to William Plomer "I still think his first purely sodomitic novel the best."
+The third manuscript was Go Seek a Stranger, the first novel Hampson had written, which remained unpublished due to its explicit homosexual subject-matter, although Virginia Woolf later remarked, in a letter to William Plomer, "I still think his first purely sodomitic novel the best."

 Although the Woolfs saw Hampson as a good writer, they had been pessimistic about his commercial potential, but Saturday Night at the Greyhound proved a success critically and in terms of sales – quickly selling out its first print run and gaining two reprints in its first six months.
-Its later paperback by Penguin Books sold 80,000 copies.
-It was published in the US by Alfred Knopf and in France by Gallimard and republished again in 1950 and 1986.
+The later paperback edition by Penguin Books sold 80,000 copies.
+It was published in the US by Alfred A. Knopf and in France by Gallimard, and was republished again in 1950 and 1986.
 His short stories were published in prestigious literary magazines through the 1930s, but his second published novel O Providence sold less well than his first, and his next – Foreign English, based on a 1931 trip to Berlin – was rejected by Hogarth Press, which he subsequently left for Heinemann.
 He published five more novels, but none matched the success of his first.

 In 1933, through the American critic Edward J. O'Brien, Hampson met Walter Allen and other writers who came to be known as the Birmingham Group including Leslie Halward, Peter Chamberlain and Walter Brierley, whose novel Means Test Man Hampson provided assistance with.
 Hampson became a committed anti-Nazi after a visit to Berlin in 1933, and in 1936 at the suggestion of W. H. Auden Hampson married the German actress Therese Giehse, so that she could obtain a British passport and escape from Nazi Germany.
 (After World War II she returned to Germany unaccompanied by him and survived him until 1975.)

 Hampson worked for the BBC during World War II and visited India in 1948.

 Hampson had a notable appearance: very small stature, a protruding lower jaw, searching eyes; he invariably dressed entirely in shades of brown and normally wrote in brown ink.

 Death

-The death of his employer in 1955 saw him leave the house in Dorridge when it was sold, and he died of a heart attack, lonely and virtually homeless, on 26 December.
+The death of his employer in 1955 saw him leave the house in Dorridge when it was sold, and he died of a heart attack, lonely and virtually homeless, on 26 December that same year.